fire/java-ewbik/README.md

 The code is fast and suitable for real-time use in most graphics applications.
 For example, a humanoid can be fully constrained and effector-ed at the hips, hands and head.
 This humanoid (simultaneously trying to reach all four corresponding targets in position and orientation) will solve in under a millisecond (roughly 0.2 milliseconds on an 8-year-old mid-level consumer-grade CPU).

-Further optimizations are likely still possible with InverseKinematics-structure tweaks.
+Further optimizations are likely still possible with EWBIK-structure tweaks.

 Any improvements are welcome as a Github pull request.